Moby, Philosopher-in-Residence

 Not "what if I went to Brown at 18."
 I did that.
 I studied Comparative Literature (Russian, Swedish, English, Czech) under Professor Arnold Weinstein, who taught close reading like it was a survival skill.
 He was right.
 I just didn't know why yet.

 The question was something else: What if I could go back to Brown with what I know now?
 What would I study?
 What would I need?
-What does an education look like when you already know the world is complicated, institutions are fragile, and pattern recognition is more valuable than any credential?
+What does an education look like when you already know the world is complicated, the institutions are fragile, and a transcript won't save you?

 BoopUniversity is the answer I built.